 The woman smiled warmly at Kagome and nodded just enough to affirm Kagome's question.
 "I don't have much time, Kagome.
 I came only to offer you my thanks."

-Midoriko watched with a marked frown as two fat tears slipped down Kagome's cheeks, hitting the water and rippling outward from the point of impact.
-She could feel the all-consuming pain in the young woman's heart—pain so raw and so cutting that Midoriko flinched as the emotion shot through Kagome and into her.
+Midoriko watched with a marked frown as two fat tears slipped down Kagome's cheeks, hitting the water and rippling outward with a vengeful gentleness.
+As though she couldn't stand the sight of her own reflection, she stooped quickly, retrieved the now-dormant jewel, cradled it against her chest like a precious thing—like the most precious thing in the world.
+Midoriko could feel the all-consuming pain in the young woman's heart—pain so raw and so sharp that Midoriko flinched as the emotion shot through Kagome and into her.
 'So young to experience such heartbreak . . .'

 "It was that young hanyou, wasn't it?"
 Midoriko asked gently.
 "The one they call InuYasha?"